KaiFormosa/Certifications/README.md

 ## "Machine Learning Engineer" certification program by Udacity

-- The goal of this certification program is to prepare students for a career as a data analyst by helping them learn machine learning tool sets and understand various regression, classification and other machine learning algorithm and their performance metrics
+- The goal of this certification program is to prepare students for a career as a machine learning engineer by helping them learn machine learning tool sets and understand various regression, classification and other machine learning algorithm and their performance metrics
 - Full scholarship by CodeDoor (https://codedoor.com/About) for my participation in this program.
 CodeDoor is a non-profit organization based in Frankfurt, Germany, whose mission is to promote programming education.
 I participated in a series of coding challenges in data science/machine learning by CodeDoor and was awarded full scholarship to be enrolled in this certification program by Udacity